LogoLogo

 Setting up a GCR registry

-Follow this guide to create a private GCR registry on GCP.
+Follow to create a private GCR registry on GCP.

-Then follow this guide to create an image pull secret so that your cluster can pull images from your registry.
+Then follow to create an image pull secret so that your cluster can pull images from your registry.

 Make note of the ImagePullSecret name and namespace.